josephwright/josephwright.github.io/_posts/2012-04-29-programming-latex3-more-on-expansion.md

 ## Expanding just the once

 As TeX is a macro expansion language, there are some tasks that are best carried out, or even only doable, using an exact number of expansions.
-To allow a single expansion, the argument specification `o` (‘once’) is available.
+To allow a single expansion, the argument specification `o` ('once') is available.
 To use this, you need to know what will happen after exactly one expansion.
 Functions which may be useful in this way have information about their expansion behaviour included in the documentation, while token list variables also expand to their content after exactly one expansion.
 Examples using `o`-type expansion tend to be low-level: perhaps the best example is dropping the first token from some input, so

 ```latex
 \tl_set:No \l_tmpa_tl { \use_none:n tokens }
 \tl_show:N \l_tmpa_tl
 ```

-will show ‘`okens`’.
+will show '`okens`'.

 As with `f`-type expansion, expanding just once is something of a specialist tool, but one that is needed.
 It also completes the types of argument specification we can use, so we're now in a position to do some more serious LaTeX3 programming.